-Type of Trust Requirements Trusts for a Person Under Age 65 with a Disability The trustee must report any changes to the trust corpus and provide all of the following documents: OR Trust account records showing the actual trust income and disbursements since the last renewal; Pooled Trust income and dispuisements since the last renewal, A report of expected trust income and disbursements over the next twelve months, using the Special Treatment Trust Anticipated Disbursements (DE-312) form; Titles for any new trust assets; and Proof for any assets removed from the trust.
-Income-Only Trust The trustee must report the amount of the trust corpus at the time of the renewal and provide both of the following: Trust account records showing the actual trust income and disbursements since the last renewal; and A completed Income Only Trust Anticipated Disbursements (DE-313) form for the next 12 months.
+Type of Trust Requirements Trusts for a Person Under Age 65 with a Disability The trustee must report any changes to the trust corpus and provide all of the following documents: OR Court ordered annual accounting documents or trust account records showing the actual trust Pooled Trust income and disbursements since the last renewal; A report of expected trust income and disbursements over the next twelve months, using the Special Treatment Trust Anticipated Disbursements (DE-312) form; Titles for any new trust assets; and Proof for any assets removed from the trust.
+Income-Only Trust The trustee must report the amount of the trust corpus at the time of the renewal and provide both of the following:

+Trust account records showing the actual trust income and disbursements since the last renewal; and A completed Income Only Trust Anticipated Disbursements (DE-313) form for the next 12 months.